The Scintilla Way: A Framework of Skillsets for Changemakers

 The Scintilla Approach: Building Capacity for Transformation

-I believe not so much that we were made for these times, but that we are in them - fully, inescapably present at this moment in human history.
+I believe not so much that we were made for these times, but that we are in them.
 And that brings with it a sobering reality: we must greet this moment with whatever capacity we have, while developing and trusting our ability to stretch and grow to meet what is coming.

 So how do we do this?
 How do we stand in the gap between the world as it is and the world as it could be?
-What does this mean, tangibly?
+How do we create the conditions for change, and address the deeper causes of our crises?

 The Five Dimensions of Changemaking

-At the Scintilla Centre, we've developed a framework of five interconnected domains of skills that changemakers need to navigate these complex times.
+At the Scintilla Centre, we've developed a framework of five interconnected domains of skills that support changemakers in deepening their impact in this time.

-Skilled leadership is not about titles or control - it's about the quality we bring to the work, and the tangible skills that allow for ideas, movements, and energies to build and grow.
+Skilled leadership is not about titles or control - it's about the energy we bring to the work, and the tangible skills that allow for ideas, movements, and energies to build and grow.
+These look like:

-Sensemaking & Pattern Recognition: In our noise saturated world, the ability to discern signal from noise, to identify emerging patterns, and to make meaning from complexity is essential.
+Sensemaking & Pattern Recognition: The ability to distinguish signs & signals from noise, to identify patterns, and to make meaning from complexity.
 This involves cultivating both an analytical approach but also intuitive knowing - learning to recognise when something significant is emerging before it's fully visible.

 Systems Thinking: Seeing the interconnections between parts, understanding feedback loops, and recognising leverage points for change are essential skills for addressing root causes rather than symptoms.
 This also means seeing the way systems exist within us, because underneath every system is a story - a mindset, set of values or beliefs.